adobe/project-helix.io/README.md

 ### Setup

-Ensure that you have the correct environment variable defined.:
+Ensure that you have the correct environment variables set in your `secrets/helix.env` script:

 ```bash
 $ source secrets/helix.env